 This lesson can help you stay on track to submit on time.
-It can also help in the "Growth and Perseverance" line of the judging rubric.
+It can also help in the "Future Goals" line of the judging rubric.

 In this lesson, you will…